andrerferrer/dedemos/README.md

 - [Associated Values](https://github.com/andrerferrer/nested-simple-form-demo) - How to implement a form with associated (nested) models.
 - [Several models (same type)](https://github.com/andrerferrer/dynamic-form-demo#goal) - How to implement the creation of several models (of the same type) in a single form.
 - [Several models (same type) dynamically](https://github.com/andrerferrer/dynamic-form-demo-with-js#goal) - How to implement the creation of several models (of the same type) in a single form dynamically.
-- [Children as Checkboxes](https://github.com/andrerferrer/several-children-as-checkbox-demo#goal) - How to create a form for a model with checkboxes for another associated model .
+- [Children as Checkboxes](https://github.com/andrerferrer/several-children-as-checkbox-demo#goal) - How to create a form for a model with checkboxes for another associated model.
 - [Model and Nested Model](https://github.com/andrerferrer/create-model-and-nested-models-demo#goal) - How to create a model and a nested model (or many nested models) in the same form.
 - [Keep Context Form](https://github.com/andrerferrer/keep-context-form-demo#goal) - How to make a form take you back to the same position on the page without scrolling after submit.
 - [Input Switch Demo](https://github.com/andrerferrer/input-switch-demo#goal) - How to implement a cool and simple switch on a boolean (checkbox) input.